synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 SIDE NOTE – the lower the voltage actually is, the longer it will take this routine to find a match and report back a value.

-### Source Code Walk-through (SNAPpy script SN173.py)
+### Source Code Walk-through (SNAPpy script [SN173.py](snappyImages/SN173.py))
-The following code walk-through intersperses commentary (in this font and color) with source code (in this font and color).
+The following code walk-through intersperses commentary with source code.

 This script won’t do anything by itself – it is a helper script, intended to be imported and called by other SNAPpy scripts.